nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Eleanor Konik's Session 1.md

 - Take one of the things you encountered recently and consider: Why was this something you followed up on?
-How does it related to what you already knew & wondered about?
+How does it relate to what you already knew & wondered about?
 - Now make a note, phrased as a claim.
 Complete the sentence: "I learned that..."
 - Do it again, and try to figure out: how can I relate these two ideas?
 Force it a little, just to get in a repetition.